UNCLASSIFIED (U)

 (g) Transportation to and from home country: The contract must state that the employer will pay for the transportation of the personal domestic worker to and from post, unless the worker decides to stay at post and can do so legally.
 These costs may not be deducted from the worker’s salary.
 However, the employer is not responsible for any travel that the domestic worker takes on their own while at post.

-(h) Provide a copy of the signed final contract to the personal domestic worker for his/her records; and
+(h) Provide a copy of the signed final contract to the personal domestic worker for their records; and

 (j) Maintain contemporaneous records of payment during the assignment.
 Employees are encouraged to keep those records for 5 years after the termination of employment, regardless of whether payment is made via electronic transfer, by check, or in cash.
 Payment records must indicate the date of payment and amount paid.
 If payment is made by cash, these records must make clear to both the employer and the personal domestic worker that payment was made and received on said date.